pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 - `pac install gdal`
 - `pac install udunits`
 - `pac install postgis`
-- `pac install jdk8-openjdk openjdk8-src` (JDK9 still has problems with some R packages)
+- `pac install jdk10-openjdk openjdk10-src`
 - `pac install texlive-most` (this is a wrapper installation that installs the most important tex libraries.
 Similar to `texlive-full` on other Linux distributions.)
 - `pac install pandoc-bin pandoc-citeproc-bin` (for all kind of Rmarkdown stuff.
 Make sure to install this library as the one in the community repository comes with 1 GB Haskell dependencies!)
 - `pac install hugo` (if you are a blogger using the R package `blogdown`)